farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 ## Tools Students Need

+* Slack for communication
+* An account in canvas.instructure.com
+* A GitHub account
+* An IDE - instructor can choose but it should be a popular IDE.

 ## Structure of each day
 * Take attendance at some point during each class and enter it in Canvas
 * Once you introduce JS, every day should start with a "knowledge check" - an algorithm question to improve student skills.
 This should never be more than 30 minutes.